-- The main form of exclusion or limitation of liability that is proactively used in the online context are contractual solutions. - One example is when users are requested to accept being bound by online terms and conditions or similar texts, which, to the extent permitted by Maltese law, exclude or limit liability. - Intermediary service providers of information society services may benefit from the safe harbour protection afforded by the E-commerce Act to conduits, caching and hosting service providers.
+- The main form of exclusion or limitation of liability that is proactively used in the online context are contractual solutions. - One example is when users are requested to accept being bound by online terms and conditions or similar texts, which, to the extent permitted by Maltese law, exclude or limit liability. - Intermediary service providers of information society services may benefit from the safe harbour protection afforded by the E-commerce Act to conduit services (e.g. Internet access and other communication service providers), caching and hosting service providers.
+This safe harbour provision excludes liability for these online intermediaries unless they are aware of the illegality and are not acting adequately to stop it.